kumar-1919/Git-demo/README.md

 # Git-demo
 Hello!!
-Everyone -Thsi repository is for git course this is the first project on github
+Everyone -Thsi repository is for git course

+this is the first project on github.